COVID-19 lockdown in the United Kingdom

-The COVID-19 lockdown in the United Kingdom was a series of stay-at-home orders introduced by the British and devolved governments in response to the COVID-19 pandemic.
+A series of stay-at-home orders was introduced by the UK and devolved governments in response to the COVID-19 pandemic.

 On 23 March 2020, Prime Minister Boris Johnson announced a nationwide lockdown to curb the widening outbreak of COVID-19.
 This involved closing many sectors and ordering the public to stay at home.
 It was an extension of the previous advice to avoid all non-essential contact, which was issued on 16 March 2020.
 This was incrementally lifted, starting from several weeks later.
 Similar restrictions were introduced in late 2020 and early 2021 as infections rose.
 Restrictions applied to certain areas, and then on a larger scale, differing between the four countries of the United Kingdom to which Health is devolved, with the central government being responsible for England.